Desertion: Iraq War

 According to the Pentagon, more than 5,500 military personnel deserted in 2003–2004, following the Iraq invasion and occupation.
 The number had reached about 8,000 by the first quarter of 2006.
 Almost all of these soldiers deserted within the United States.
 There has been only one reported case of a desertion in Iraq.
 The Army, Navy, and Air Force reported 7,978 desertions in 2001, compared with 3,456 in 2005.
 The Marine Corps showed 1,603 Marines in desertion status in 2001.
 That had declined to 148 by 2005.

 Penalties

 Before the Civil War, deserters from the Army were flogged; after 1861, tattoos or branding were also used.
-The maximum U.S. penalty for desertion in wartime remains death, although this punishment was last applied to Eddie Slovik in 1945.
-No U.S. serviceman has received more than 24 months imprisonment for desertion or missing movement after September 11, 2001.
+The maximum U.S. penalty for desertion in wartime remains death, but this punishment was last applied to Eddie Slovik in 1945.
+No U.S. service member has received more than 24 months imprisonment for desertion or missing movement after September 11, 2001.

 A U.S. service member who is AWOL/UA may be punished with non-judicial punishment (NJP) or by court martial under Article 86 of the UCMJ for repeat or more severe offenses.
 Many AWOL/UA service members are also given a discharge in lieu of court-martial.